mzdr/micro/README.md

     > Plates is designed for developers who prefer to use native PHP templates over compiled template languages, such as Twig or Blade.
 It supports layouts, inheritance, namespaces, data sharing and comes with built-in escaping helpers.

+- ⚡️ Speed up your (dynamic) web applications by **caching** with [Scrapbook].

+    > PHP cache library, with adapters for e.g. Memcached, Redis, Couchbase, APC(u), SQL and additional capabilities (e.g. transactions, stampede protection) built on top.

 <br>

 ## Requirements